Police / Police complaints

 2. Complain through the Independent Office for Police Conduct (IOPC)

-You can do this in England and Wales, you can complain.
+You can complain this way in England and Wales.
 This will make sure your complaint gets to the right people.
 To do this you can:

 • use the “Complain to the force directly” drop-down tool on the IOPC website to select the relevant local police force.
 This will take you directly to their complaints form.